AndreaDev3D/Colorize/README.md

 # Colorize
 Colorize is a Investment tracker tool.
-We ami to help you manage your investment and calculate profit and loss and study the market with a live data feed.
+We aim to help you manage your investment, calculate profit and loss and study the market with a live data feed.

 - Custom Date Range analysis more than the last month
 - Support of all available Exchange